hempq/terran-test-hr-project/README.md

 The application will be available on http://localhost:8000 and the phpMyAdmin on http://localhost:8081

 ### Common way
-Rename the .env.example file to .env, and fill it with your local info, then:

 Install PHP and JavaScript dependencies: